dlants/notion-to-static-site/README.md

 This will automatically re-build your site for every change you make to the code.

 # TODO
-stop using notion-render and write custom rendering code
-- occasionally drops blocks?!
-- respect image sizes
-- render titles when rendering page
-- fixup quote blocks
-- setup something w/ highlighting for code blocks setup inline buttondown subscribe backlinks next/previous links for posts within page make inline links less ugly generate rss/atom feeds of sub-pages & mentions for each page media queries for mobile styling of header fixup embeds (collapsible sections, etc...) add automatic "next post / previous post" links for multiple pages in the same section add #navigation links to each title / subtitle
+generate rss/atom feeds of sub-pages & mentions for each page move breadcrumbs out of header setup inline buttondown subscribe backlinks next/previous links for posts within page setup something w/ highlighting for code blocks fixup embeds (collapsible sections, etc...) add automatic "next post / previous post" links for multiple pages in the same section add #navigation links to each title / subtitle